kammitama5/kammitama5.github.io/_posts/2017-12-28-Thursday-December-28th.md

 ## Getting the last three rows of data
 <img src="/images/pandas_magic/pandas_008.png" width="600">

-- A lot of this feels like dealing with a database, which is really fun!
+- A lot of this feels like interacting with a database, which is really fun!

 ## Next up, we're going to be doing some case studies...

 - And then I have a few projects to complete.
-  I'm doing a mini-course on just Python Analysis, and also doing the Nanodegree.
+(One in SQL, two in Python) I'm doing a mini-course on just Python Analysis, and also doing the Nanodegree.
 - I'm really enjoying both.
-- It reminds me of Databases, R, Functional programming, LaTeX, Matlab, Mathematica, all in one *humble bundle* (see what I did there? :D)
+- Both remind me of Databases, R, Functional programming, LaTeX, Matlab, Mathematica, all in one *humble bundle* (see what I did there? :D)

 ## Things upcoming

 - Finish Data Analysis final two projects on shorter course
 - Go through last two lessons, Cast Studies and Projects on Nanodegree Analysis
-- Finish application for a possible internship
+- Finish application for a possible Data internship
-- Prepare for interview on Monday (I'm on round 2..passed initial HR coding challenge!)
+- Prepare for scheduled interview on Monday (I'm on round 2..passed initial HR coding challenge!)

 ## And now..a Retrospective